d3christ/spanwiki/wiki/manual/old-manual/old-manual-index.md

 ```
 TO DO:
- – computing-resources.md page links to a Scripts page which does not exist, therefore link is broken.
+ – computing-resources.md page links to a Scripts page which is in one of the Previous forms of
+   the Data Analysis section, which were not copied over to Github.
 ```

 ### Contents